nxdavar/todo-flask/README.md

 This application was built using ReactJS + TypeScript for the frontend, Flask a python based back-end library for the backend, and the SQLAlchemy to store a local version of a database to the application.

 This application will allow you to do the following:
 1. Add tasks to your todo list
 2. Delete tasks from your todo list upon the click of a button
 3. Reset all of your todos so you can start a fresh todo list

-In order to run and use this application you need to take the following steps:
+In order to run and use this application you need to take the following steps (please follow the steps in order):

+#General Seteup
+1. Clone this repository

 # Setting up the Frontend